tresorit/ZeroKit-Realm-encrypted-tasks/README.md

 Please navigate to https://realm.io/products/realm-mobile-platform/ and follow the instructions according to your platform to install a ROS instance for yourself.
 Any up-to-date edition of ROS will do for this setup.

 ## IV.
 Configure authentication
+**Prerequisites:** You will need [NodeJS, NPM](https://nodejs.org/en/download/current/) and git installed on your machine.
+We recommend to install these utilities through the default package manager of your OS. ([How to install NodeJS from package manager.](https://nodejs.org/en/download/package-manager))

 To enable ZeroKit based authentication, you have to install the ZeroKit-Realm authentication module for ROS.
 The module is open-source, you can find it on GitHub: https://github.com/tresorit/ZeroKit-Realm-auth-provider

 To install the module for ROS, please open a terminal *on the same machine* where ROS is installed, and run the following command